nicolepdev/techdegree-project-7/README.md

 ### Web app dashboard project for [Treehouse Front-End Techdegree](https://join.teamtreehouse.com/techdegree/)
 #### 📓 Instructor: Multiple - see Team Treehouse Front-end Techdegree link above
 #### 👩‍💻 Student: Nicole Peery

+## Project Overview:

+My challenge for this project was to take a mockup and build a web dashboard with JavaScript-driven charts and graphs.

 ## Tools/skills used:
 * HTML5
 * CSS Grid